ClusterHQ/gce-ansible-demo/README.md

   ```

 9. Once that command finishes you should have a cluster up and running.
 Use
-   `flockerctl` to explore your cluster:
+   `flockerctl` to explore your cluster, using the certs in `./certs`:

   ```bash
   flockerctl --user api_user \